MegaManSec/JoshuaHu/_posts/2022-04-14-how-i-got-into-the-industry.md

 As it turned out, in this game, you could buy and sell in-game gold for real-life money.
 This meant that scammers and hackers were not uncommon in the game, as they could quickly gain gold, generally unpunished (RuneScape's ability to punish hackers and scammers was/are notoriously bad).
 After being scammed myself, and I _think_(this is a long time ago) hacked, I became fascinated by how these scams and hacks worked.
 In reality, they weren't anything interesting; social engineering, phishing, etc.

+I also became interested in in-game botting.
+Based on the backups I have, I first downloaded a bot called on Oct 19 2008 called "AutoTalkerXPro17.exe".
+This bot was used to automatically type the same thing over and over (sometimes with some differences between messages), which helped with selling in-game items.
+On Dec  2  2009, I downloaded the "rsbots" (from Rsbots.net) bot.

 While becoming interested in all of this, I also became fascinated with in-game glitching and bug abuse.
 This was something I had never experienced before in other games: abusing in-game bugs to achieve things that the developer of the game never intended.
 This could include things like becoming invincible, dying without losing items, making your in-game sprite some animal or a morphed version of what it should be, or in some cases, generating in-game gold or experience where it normally wouldn't be possible.

 At the time, there were two online forums for people interested in this sort of stuff: Ezud, and Tainted-Ones.
 Tainted-Ones shut down less than a week after I signed up for it, so Ezud was my go-to forum.
+This was around 2008.
 The forum was a vBulletin-3 software forum and included a chatbox (way better than what Discord is these days!).
 On the forum, people could discuss bugs they have found (but not so much that they revealed enough details to show how it was done -- RuneScape would regularly browse the forum to find out how bugs are done, and fix them), theories for finding bugs, and some other things.

 Making some friends on this forum, I was eventually shown a bug that could be used to generate some in-game items, which could be sold.
 I was banned a few days later in the game, and the bug was fixed.